-You can watch the History of Racism in Oregon by the Rev. Charlie Hinkle at 11 minutes into the video below
+You can also watch the History of Racism in Oregon by the Rev. Charlie Hinkle at 11 minutes into the video below.

-Below is our anti-racism curriculum.
-You may use this curriculum for self study or for group study.
+Below is our anti-racism curriculum with videos and questions that can guide conversations.
+You may use this curriculum for self-study or for group study.

 Session 1: Uncomfortable Conversations with a Black Man with Emmanuel Acho

 Questions for group discussion:

 - How do you respond to Emmanuel’s answer to the question, “Why riot?”